In the period 2014 through 2021, some states offered the TASC (Test Assessing Secondary Completion) as an alternative to the GED exam.

 Test-takers had to demonstrate comprehension of how quantities can change.
-Understanding basic number sense was key and they had to show that they understood rational and irrational numbers and their properties, and be able to use units to solve basic mathematical problems.
+Understanding basic number sense was key, and they had to show that they understood rational and irrational numbers and their properties and were able to use units to solve basic mathematical problems.
 Use this website’s free video lessons to get ahead fast!

 Test-takers must be able to apply basic algebraic rules for solving linear equations through gridded-response, multiple-choice, or constructed-response questions.
 This section includes technology-enhanced, real-life situations that require students to use these functions.